AstraLuma/pyreg/src/README.txt

 Much like Key.keys, except it is for the values of its parent key.
 All its items are of one of the classes in pyreg.types.
 It supports all methods of a dictionary, although some are inefficient.

+When an non-existant value is accessed, Key.values raises a KeyError exception.

 (Technical note: Like Key.keys, Key.values is of the class _RegValues, which is, again, a subclass of UserDict.DictMixin.
 Follow the same rules as